Update Older Branch to Newest Commit on Master or Main

 Push the updated

-branch to the repo
+feature1branch to the repo

 1git push origin feature1

-preserves the whole history and does not rewrite commit hashes.
+Using merge preserves the whole history and does not rewrite commit hashes.

 Hopefully that’s it.